taihen/base-image/README.md

 ## How to Use

-You can use this image as a secure and minimal base for your applications.
-You can use either the `latest` tag for the most recent version or a specific version tag (e.g., `v2025.06.13`) for reproducible builds.
+You can use these images as secure and minimal bases for your applications.
+Choose the appropriate variant based on your application's requirements:

+- Use `:latest` for statically-linked binaries or musl libc compatible apps
+- Use `:glibc` for applications that require GNU libc compatibility
+- Use `:debug` only for development and troubleshooting

-### Example: Go (CGO-enabled)
+### Example: Go Application (CGO-enabled, glibc)

 ```dockerfile
 FROM golang:1.23 AS builder